-Whilst you are in bed, the physiotherapist will give you deep breathing exercises to do every hour.
+Whilst you are in bed, it is important to avoid crossing your legs and to move them regularly.
+The physiotherapist will give you deep breathing exercises to do every hour.
 The amount of activity you do will be increased slowly until you are able to walk around the ward.